StrangeRanger/bash-style-guide/README.md

 #### Importance of Consistent Block Formatting

 - **Immediate Structure Recognition**: Placing `then` and `do` on the same line as the control statement clarifies the code's structure, making it easier to follow and reducing potential confusion.
-- **Ease of Maintenance**: Uniform block formatting simplifies debugging and code modifications by clarifying the script's logic to other developers.

 #### Examples: